carpentries/maintainer-onboarding/_episodes/03-technical.md

 > come prepared to discuss any questions you have about formatting.
 {: .challenge}

-Start with a roup discussion about the questions?
+Start with a group discussion about the questions?

 > ## Exercise
 > With another member of your Lesson Team, look through the files